octallium/website/README.md

 ## Contributing Content

 The entire project is open source and available on Github, including this website which is using Github Pages.
 You can star, fork or better send a pull request, all the updates would be reviewed and posted as per the schedule.
-Currently the project is using Mkdocs, but aim to move to Django Framework somewhere in future.
+Currently the project is using Mkdocs, but aim to move to custom web framework somewhere in the future.

 ## Please Donate ❤️